 Third DUI within Five Years of First Two

 All drivers have rights guaranteed under the U.S. Constitution.
-One of these rights enables them to decline submitting to a chemical alcohol or drug test.
+One of these rights enables them to decline submitting to a alcohol breathnor drug test.
 But the state punishes those who use their right.
 To do so, suspends the driving license.